Luis Humberto Gómez Gallo: Political career

-Gomez-Gallo was appointed Secretary of Public Works for the department of Tolima.
+Gómez Gallo was appointed Secretary of Public Works for the department of Tolima.
 In 1986 he ran for councilman for a seat in the Council of Ibague for which he was elected for the period 1986-1992 representing the Colombian Conservative Party.

 Senator of Colombia (1997−2013)

-In 1994 Gómez Gallo ran for congress and was elected senator of Colombia.
+In 1994, Gómez Gallo ran for congress and was elected senator of Colombia.
 He was then reelected for the 1998, 2002 and 2006 periods.
 He was president of the senate and President of the Congress of Colombia for the period between 20 July 2004 and 20 July 2005.
 He was married to Zulema Jattin Corrales.

 As senator, Gómez Gallo was President of the First Commission of Congress from 20 July 2003 to 20 July 2004 which debates topics related to Constitutional matters.
 He was also Vice President for this same commission for two consecutive periods.

 Parapolitica scandal

 Gómez Gallo was under investigation by the Supreme Court after being involved in the Parapolitica scandal in which politicians mingled with paramilitary groups to coerce voters in their favor.
 He was also investigated for his relationship to drug trafficker Eduardo Restrepo Victoria, alias "El Socio".

 On 10 October 2007, units of the Attorney General arrested Gómez Gallo in Bogotá after the President of the Penal Chamber of the Supreme Court issued an arrest warrant against him.
-This after a paramilitary under investigation named José Wilton Bedoya Rayo, alias 'Moisés', from the Tolima Bloc of the demobilized United Self-Defense Forces of Colombia accused him of being involved in the assassination of congressman Pompilio de Jesús Avendaño in 2001.
+This after a paramilitary under investigation named José Wilton Bedoya Rayo, alias "Moisés", from the Tolima Bloc of the demobilized United Self-Defense Forces of Colombia accused him of being involved in the assassination of congressman Pompilio de Jesús Avendaño in 2001.
 According to the paramilitary member, Gómez Gallo paid COP$300 million pesos for the assassination.